erykpawelek/ros2_vision_playground/README.md

     * **Zero-Queue Operation:** Prevents the accumulation of stale data in input buffers.
     * **Latency Reduction:** Reduced end-to-end system latency from **~7000ms to <200ms**.
     * **Resource Management:** Allows the CPU to focus solely on the most recent visual data, ensuring control signals reflect the current state of reality.

+## Engineering Challenge 2: Obtaining optimal frame rate running yolo8 nano model:

+A secondary challenge involved maximizing the throughput of the custom object detection model `YOLOv8 Nano`.

+**The Problem:** Standard PyTorch inference (`.pt`) is optimized for NVIDIA GPUs and struggles with thread management on ARM CPUs, leading to inefficient core utilization (~65%) and low frame rates.

+**The Solution:** Backend Benchmarking To identify the optimal runtime environment, three different model formats were evaluated on the live hardware.

 ## Hardware & Prerequisites